AMD4x/telegram-media-worker/README.md

 ## Project status

-The repository currently contains five workflow families:
+The repository currently contains six workflow families:

 - Generic remote media/file worker.
 - YouTube Local Bot API video worker.
 - TikTok Direct Local Bot API video worker.
 - Facebook Long Video Local Bot API video worker.
 - Torrent document worker with file listing, selected indexes, all-file mode, safe small-document delivery, safe upload filenames, and split raw-part document delivery.
+- Video compression worker with `video`, `document`, and `zip` Telegram output modes.

 Known limitations:

 - There is no `workflow_call` interface yet.
 - Platform workflows duplicate progress and compatibility helper logic.
 - Dedicated platform workflows do not support `document_mode`.
-- Instagram, X/Twitter, and Reddit are handled only by the generic workflow and have no dedicated cookie path.
+- Instagram, X/Twitter, and Reddit are handled by the generic workflow; they can also be processed by `video-compress.yml` when remote compression is required.
 - TikTok extraction depends on external platform behavior and may require fallback paths.
 - Torrent delivery is document-only and does not perform media conversion or Telegram/iPhone video compatibility preparation.
 Split torrent parts are raw binary chunks, not archives, and can be restored manually or with AMD4x Merge on Windows.